soulshake/demo-cruncher/README.md

 This Terraform configuration creates an SQS queue and an IAM role with minimally scoped permissions.

-Note: the value of the `namespace` variable will be part of the queue URL, so if you want to create multiple queues, you can do so by setting the `TF_VAR_namespace` environment variable when running Terraform commands in the `queue` subdirectory.
+Note: the value of the `namespace` Terraform variable will be part of the queue URL, so if you want to create multiple queues, you can do so by setting the `TF_VAR_namespace` environment variable when running Terraform commands in the `queue` subdirectory.
 However, if you do that, you will